 - For information related to setting up and connecting to a SitePRO card system, consult the "Installation Quick Guide". - It may require several minutes to connect to the SitePRO system.
-This only occurs if you cycle power or reset the GXP. - If not connected or while connecting to the SitePRO card system cash can still be accepted for a wash. - For the SitePRO server to recognize multiple GXPs, each should have a unique Location ID such as 1, 2, 3 or 4.
+This only occurs if you cycle power or reset the GXP. - If not connected or while connecting to the SitePRO card system cash can still be accepted for a wash. - For the SitePRO server to recognize multiple GXPs, each should have a unique Location ID.
 The location ID is set in the Other Settings menu.